 First, you’ll want to make sure your marigolds are able to get plenty of sunlight.
 Most varieties will need at least 6 hours of sunlight a day in order to keep a strong green color and vibrant blooms.

-A sign that your plant may not be getting as much sun as it should is if the plant stops blooming or the plants’ leaves become more dull.
+A sign that your plant may not be getting as much sun as it should is if the plant stops blooming or the color of the plants’ leaves become dull.

 Marigold temperature needs

 Due to their heat tolerance, marigolds are a favorite in southern states (growing zones 8, 9, 10), but they can also be grown in northern states in the United States.

-For example, marigolds grow great in our Pennsylvania climate, often lasting all summer long into the fall when the first frost hits.
+For example, marigolds grow great in our Pennsylvania climate, often lasting all summer long into the fall until the first frost hits.

-Marigolds’ temperature needs will vary according to whatever stage of growing it is in.
+Marigolds’ temperature needs will vary according to whatever stage of growing the plant is in.

 If you are planting the marigolds into pots or other containers, you may be able to get away with planting them outside earlier, but you’ll likely want to bring the plants inside over colder spring nights.

 Seeds that are planted in the soil safely (assuming you wait until after the last frost) can germinate and being to sprout within a few weeks!

 By the time marigolds are fully grown and mature you likely won’t have to worry about the cold affecting your plants.
 During the summer months marigolds tend to withstand the heat well.